clij/clij2-docs/md/benchmarking/readme.md

 </pre>
 <pre>
+> CLIJ2 GPU mean filter using convolution no 11 took 351 msec
-> CLIJ2 GPU mean filter using convolution no 1 took 36 msec
+> CLIJ2 GPU mean filter using convolution no 1 took 32 msec
 > CLIJ2 GPU mean filter using convolution no 2 took 30 msec
-> CLIJ2 GPU mean filter using convolution no 3 took 30 msec
+> CLIJ2 GPU mean filter using convolution no 3 took 29 msec
-> CLIJ2 GPU mean filter using convolution no 4 took 29 msec
+> CLIJ2 GPU mean filter using convolution no 4 took 28 msec
 > CLIJ2 GPU mean filter using convolution no 5 took 24 msec
-> CLIJ2 GPU mean filter using convolution no 6 took 22 msec
+> CLIJ2 GPU mean filter using convolution no 6 took 23 msec
-> CLIJ2 GPU mean filter using convolution no 7 took 22 msec
+> CLIJ2 GPU mean filter using convolution no 7 took 23 msec
-> CLIJ2 GPU mean filter using convolution no 8 took 21 msec
+> CLIJ2 GPU mean filter using convolution no 8 took 23 msec
 > CLIJ2 GPU mean filter using convolution no 9 took 22 msec
-> CLIJ2 GPU mean filter using convolution no 10 took 22 msec
+> CLIJ2 GPU mean filter using convolution no 10 took 24 msec
 </pre>

 # Compare CLIJ2 with its predecessor: [CLIJ](https://www.nature.com/articles/s41592-019-0650-1)